joaogdfaero/algorithms_problems_ruby/README.md

 - Sum Minute (medium)
 - Day Week (hard)

-P.S 1: There may be some issues with the codes, as I'm a beginner/intermediate in programming
+P.S 1: There may be some issues with the codes, as I'm a beginner/intermediate in programming.

 P.S 2: "Others" folder contains some of the problems and algorithms solved in other languagens then Ruby.